 For the spring 2013 fashion weeks, it was my first, and I did Milan and Paris, so I missed two and a half weeks of school, but my best friend told me after what I missed.
 As for the other kids at my school, there are not that many models in my city because it's not that big, so I think they're really surprised, but I think they like it, or I hope they do.
 My teachers are interested in my jobs, and want to see pictures, and ask me a lot of questions, but since I do miss a lot of school sometimes, they're like, Watch out.

 They're really proud.
 [Laughs.]
 And my grandma, she watched my first show — it was the Dior Haute Couture show — she sat in front of the computer and watched the live-stream and she started crying.
 It was so sweet.
 [Laughs.]

 Tell me about Dior couture.

 It was my first show in my life.
-I was in London and then I got a mail that I should come to Paris, and I took a train and went to the casting, and it went well, and they took me.
+I was in London and then I got [an e-mail] that I should come to Paris, and I took a train and went to the casting, and it went well, and they took me.
 The clothes were so nice.
 I've never seen anything like it before — it was amazing, like in a fairy tale.
 I felt like a princess.
 Raf Simons was there at the casting and I really like him.
 He's nice and good-looking.

 What shows stood out for you last season?